Phoenix Travel Guide: Things to Do, Day Trips & Getaways

 Hands down: Spring.
 March and April are the best months to visit.
 This is my favorite time of year.
 Wildflowers bloom, temps are perfect (think 70s and 80s), and everything from cactus blossoms to outdoor festivals are in full swing.
 Of course, spring is also the busiest season, so book your hotel, RV park or Airbnb early.
 October through March has nice weather as well.

-Find out When to Visit Phoenix – Weather by Month.
+Read the complete guide → When to Visit Phoenix – Weather by Month.

 Top Things to Do in Phoenix